blnStudio/bln_belt_lasso/README.md

 Realistically display your lasso on your character's belt when equiped from inventory but not in use!.

 ## ⚠️ Note
-I made a more advanced script for belt attachments which comes with synced attachements between all players, can attach as many as you want.
+I made a more advanced script for belt attachments which comes with synced attachements feature between all players, unlike this one.
 More Info: https://github.com/blnStudio/bln_belt_attachments

 ## Features
 - Automatically shows/hides lasso on your belt.